 Once the surrogate is confirmed to be pregnant, it would take another 30 days for her to give birth.
 During this period, the dog will be closely monitored by scientist until it successfully gives birth.
 Sooam takes care of the clone dogs until they are ready to go home to their owners.

-However, despite the fact that the clone dogs look exactly the same as their original, Sooam does not guarantee that these dogs would inherit the personality of their original.
+Despite the fact that the clone dogs look exactly the same as their original, Sooam does not guarantee that these dogs would inherit the personality of their original.
 This would always depend on the clone dog’s environment.

-Although aware of the consequences and financial burden dog cloning brings, dog owner Junich Fukuda did not hesitate on getting his beloved dog, Momoko cloned.
+Although aware of the consequences and financial burden dog cloning brings, dog owner Junichi Fukuda did not hesitate on getting his beloved dog, Momoko cloned.
 He and Momoko have been buddies for over 16 years, with Fukuda saying that Momoko was the only one with him during his rough times.

 Dog cloning may just be the answer to bringing our beloved furry friends back.
-Although it isn’t exactly the most conventional and ethical way of showing how much you love your dogs, there are some people like Fukuda who are willing to go through lengths for their best friends.
+Although it isn’t exactly the most conventional and pocket-friendly way of showing how much you love your dogs, there are some people like Fukuda who are willing to go through lengths for their best friends.

 With Sooam’s cloning technology advancing, they can accommodate 50 dogs in their laboratory.
 The company continues to research on cloning other animals and according to their website, they are already planning on developing ways in cloning actual human beings.

-The future is definitely now, although we are not sure is we are all ready for human cloning.
+The future is definitely now.
+(Although we are not sure is we are all ready for human cloning.)

 For more information, watch the video down below: